 Well, you’re not alone!
 According to a recent article by US News & World Report, millions of women left the paid labor force over the past couple years due to caring for kids during Covid-19.

 Fortunately, there are several ways to structure your resume to honor your time away from the paid workforce.
 I’m a career coach and professional resume writer.
 But I’m also a mom who has returned to the paid workforce (several times!).
-Here’s my advice for crafting a successful stay-at-home-mom resume:
+Below is my advice for crafting a successful stay-at-home-mom resume:

 #1: Set Your Resume Up for Success